jbuffo/SOFTsurf/README.md

 The model also uses MATLAB, including its Parallel Computing Toolbox.

 NOTE FOR RUNNING SOFTBALL: If you are using a version of MATLAB that is newer than 2023a, the function 'resizem' is not longer supported and needs to be replaced with 'imresize' in the ChomboLevel.m file.
+This file can be found at:

+**mushy-layer/matlab/ChomboMatlab/ChomboLevel.m**

-This file can be found at mushy-layer/matlab/ChomboMatlab/ChomboLevel.m and the occurrance of 'resizem' is at Line 287.
+and the occurrance of 'resizem' is at Line 287.

 ## Downloading SOFTsurf
 In terminal